MKLab-ITI/pygrank/tutorials/documentation.md

 # Postprocessors
 Postprocessors wrap base graph filters to affect their outcome.
-Usage of the original filters remains identical.
+Usage of node ranking algorithms remains the same as for the original graph filters.

 ### Wrapping Postprocessors around Graph Filters
 Let us consider a simple scenario where we want the graph signal outputted